Procurement Glossary

 Practical example: Electronics industry

 A leading electronics manufacturer implemented global sourcing by expanding its supplier base from local to international.
 Through the integration of Asian suppliers, the materials management could be reduced by 25%.
 In addition, working with technologically advanced partners enabled a 15% reduction in product development time.
-The diversity of supply sources increased flexibility and reduced the risk of supply bottlenecks.
+The variety of supply sources increased flexibility and reduced the risk of supply bottlenecks.
 Measurable outcomes were a 10% increase in sales and a 5% improvement in the profit margin within one year.

 Conclusion on the importance of global sourcing